 The debate was coordinated by Claire Hédon, journalist at RFI.
 The speakers were : Sheila Bappoo, Minister of Social Security and National Solidarity, Republic of Mauritius; Christian Barrier, Director of the Human Development Department, AFD; Charles Knox-Vydmanov, social protection adviser, HelpAge International; Laurent Nowik, lecturer in sociology and demography at the University of Tours and fellow researcher at the National Institute for Demographic Studies (INED) – UMR CITERES and UMR CEPED.

-Please find below the summary :
+Please find below the synthesis of the conference: